OpenDSU/docssite/pages/concepts/Brick-Storages-(RFC-003).md

 **Contributors**

 1. <p style='text-align: justify;'><a href="www.axiologic.net">Axiologic Research</a>: New content and improvements.
 Original texts under PharmaLedger Association and Novartis funding.
 MIT licensed content accordingly with the contracts.
-Publish and maintain the <a href="www.opendsu.com">www.opendsu.com</a> site.
+Publish and maintain the <a href="www.opendsu.org">www.opendsu.org</a> site.

 2. <p style='text-align: justify;'><a href="www.pharmaledger.eu">PharmaLedger Project</a>: Review, feedback, observations, new content, and corrections MIT licensed accordingly with the consortium agreements.

-3. <a href="www.privatesky.xyz">PrivateSky Research Project</a>: MIT licensed content accordingly with the contracts. https://profs.info.uaic.ro/~ads/PrivateSky/**
+3. <a href="https://www.privatesky.xyz/">PrivateSky Research Project</a>: MIT licensed content accordingly with the contracts. <a href="https://profs.info.uaic.ro/~ads/PrivateSky/">https://profs.info.uaic.ro/~ads/PrivateSky/</a>

 # **Annex 1.
 Contributors**